-Dogs - Park City is a dog-friendly community, we even have our own Dog Parade on Main Street, where locals struct their furry friends fully adorned in crazy costumes.
-Most Park City trails require that dogs be on a leash, but there are a few areas (Round Valley and Run-A-Muck) specifically designated for off-leash adventures.
-These specific areas will be signed as such at the trailhead.
-Dog owners are always responsible for picking up and packing out their dogs’ poop.
-Most trailheads will have poop-bag stations, but it is always a great idea to bring your own bags.
+Most Park City trails require that dogs be on a leash, but there are a few areas specifically designated for off-leash adventures.
+These specific areas, like Round Valley and Run-A-Muck, will be indicated with signage at the trailhead.
+Remember, dog owners are ALWAYS responsible for picking up and packing out their dogs’ poop.
+Most trailheads will have poop-bag stations, but always bring your own bags just in case.

 We all share the trail with our local wildlife.
 Remember that moose, deer, elk, and snakes all may appear on the trail.
 Always observe wildlife from a distance.
 Review our wildlife and plant encounter guidelines to keep yourself and our wildlife safe.